Scrambled Linear Pseudorandom Number Generators

 \subsection{Word polynomials}

 A matrix $M$ of size $kw\times kw$ can be viewed as a $k\times k$ matrix on the ring of $w\times w$ matrices.
-At that point, some generalization of the determinant to noncommutative rings can be used to obtain a characteristic polynomial $P_w(x)$ for $M$ (which will be a polynomial with $w\times w$ matrices as coefficients): if the determinant of $P_w(x)$ on $\Z/2\Z$ is equal to the characteristic polynomial of $M$, then $P_w(x)$ is a \emph{word polynomial of size $w$ for $M$}.
+At that point, some generalization of the determinant to noncommutative rings can be used to obtain a characteristic polynomial $p_w(x)$ for $M$ (which will be a polynomial with $w\times w$ matrices as coefficients): if the determinant of $p_w(x)$ on the base ring (in our case, $\Z/2\Z$) is equal to the characteristic polynomial of $M$, then $p_w(x)$ is a \emph{word polynomial of size $w$ for $M$}.

 The main purpose of word polynomials is to make easier the computation of the characteristic polynomial of $M$ (and thus of the determinant of $M$), in particular for large matrices.
-But we will see that under some further commutativity constraints word polynomials are just a different representation of $M$, as in the commutative case, and we will present some empirical evidence that in all cases they provide useful information about the dependence of an output from the previous outputs.
+Characteristic polynomials can be computed also by applying the Berlekamp--Massey algorithm to a bit of the the linear engine: in our experience, on large matrices the word-polynomial approach, if applicable, is faster.
+The difference in speed is not relevant, however, as the primitivity check is by far the most expensive step.

-In all our examples $w$ is the intended output size of the generator, but it some cases it might be necessary to use a smaller block size, say, $w/2$, to satisfy commutativity conditions: one might speak, in that case, of the \emph{semi-word polynomial}.
-For blocks of size one the word polynomial is simply the characteristic polynomial; the commutation constraints are trivially satisfied.
+In all our examples $w$ is the intended output size of the linear engine, but in some cases it might be necessary to use a smaller block size, say, $w/2$, to satisfy commutativity conditions: one might speak, in that case, of the \emph{semi-word polynomial}.
+For blocks of size one, the word polynomial is simply the characteristic polynomial; the commutation constraints are trivially satisfied.